-The second complementary disposition refers to the Warning Label Manual.
 On June 14, 2018, Peru's Government published the last version of the Manual (Supreme Decree 012-2018-SA).
-The technical parameters will be implemented 39 months from the approval of the Public Awareness Manual.
+The new technical parameters entered into force as of September 17, 2021.
 This Manual can be updated based on scientific evidence, information related to healthy eating, and international regulations on the subject with an advance notice of no less than twelve months from entry into force.
 A detailed description of the labeling requirements and updates of the manual can be found in Section 2.2.